vikas809028/Multiple_Background_Changer/README.md

 # Multiple_Background_Changer
-A basic project in which when we press button then background get change randomly.
+A basic project in which when we press button then background color get change randomly.